Boyle-Lab/SEMpl/README.md

 C++ implementation of the SEM algorithm

 #Compilation
-Copy entire repository to computer, then cd into lib/libBigWig-master/ and run "make"
+Copy entire repository to computer, then cd into lib/libBigWig-master/ and run "make".

-cd back into directory where makefile is present, or from the previous location "cd .." twice
+cd back into directory where makefile is present, or from the previous location "cd .." twice.

+Run "make" again.

 #Tasks

-Determine how to interface Bio::DB::BigWig module in original code with the current code.

 Continue C++ implementation of algorithm.
-	May use a single header file or multiple, but plan to equate each .cpp file with each .pl file
+	Use single header file or multiple, but plan to equate each .cpp file with each .pl file
 	Use descriptive variable names

 	ALWAYS INITIALIZE VARIABLES
 		can be quite difficult to debug uninitialized variables Use compiler flags as provided in Makefile